 The same cleaning solution that you use for carpet can be used for upholstery.
 Be particularly careful not to oversaturate the fabric.
 Too much moisture can cause mildew to form in the furniture stuffing.
 Rinse with a cloth dipped in plain water and allow to air dry away from direct heat and sunlight.

-If the upholstery is silk or vintage, consult a professional.
+If the upholstery is silk or vintage, consult a professional or if you need more stain removal tips.